1. Sustainability TOP

 Agenda: Company management policy, production, sales, accounting, wages, R&D, etc.

-Attendees: President
+Attendees: President and COO

-Agenda: Policies for initiatives related to production, productivity improvements, and state of progress
+Agenda: Policies for initiatives related to production, productivity improvements, and state of progress on issues

 Plant labor-management council Main purpose: Monthly labor-management consultations